Advocates

 - The reward they earn per successful referral

-- A history of all their referrals with statuses (pending, converted, expired)
+- A history of all their referrals with statuses (pending, converted)

 The portal token is long-lived and does not expire unless the business owner revokes the advocate's enrollment.